nikos230/WildFireSpread/README.md

 - UNet2D is trained using all spatial and temporal data using 117 variables which are the 10 days <br />
 - UNet3D is trained using all data like UNet2D <br />

-### Visualiasion of Test Results
+## Visualiasion of Test Results
----
-Using the test dataset, which is year 2021 and 2022, below are show some results in binary classification and some from QGIS, binary classification is converted to Shapefile and visualised using QGIS and Google Maps as a Basemap. <br /> <br />
+Using the test dataset, which is year 2022, below are show some results in binary classification and some from QGIS, binary classification is converted to Shapefile and visualised using QGIS and Google Maps as a Basemap. <br /> <br />

  - Red is the Ground Truth and Black box is the Prediction by UNet3D trained in All Samples (2006 to 2000), Green Points are the ignition points.